Some tips and hints to help you secure your first teaching job

+While you are unlikely to find a permanent or full-time teaching job straight away, fixed-term and part-time teaching roles regularly become available and these can lead to permanency.
 More and more full-time roles will arise over the next number of years as the numbers entering second-level education grow.

-You donít have to wait for a job to be advertised; if there are schools in your immediate area, or a school you particularly want to work in, you can always drop in a CV and cover letter on spec to register your interest in temporary or substitution work.
+You don’t have to wait for a job to be advertised; if there are schools in your immediate area, or a school you particularly want to work in, you can always drop in a CV and cover letter on spec to register your interest in temporary or substitution work.

-To apply for a teaching job, youíll usually have to send a letter of application, a CV and contact details for your references.
+To apply for a teaching job, you’ll usually have to send a letter of application, a CV and contact details for your references.
 Make sure to let your referees know you have listed them, and to expect a call.